microsoft/vscode-remote-try-sqlserver/README.md

     SQL Server Database projects allow you to organize the code artifacts, generate a dacpac, or easily deploy schema changes on an instace.
 In this repository, you'll find a sample Database project that creates a single `User` table and populate it with some records.
 Let's deploy it on the SQL Instance integrated into

     - On the primary sidebar (on the left), click on **Database projects** tab.
     - The _Database Projects_ pane appears.
-The `TrySqlInContainer` project shows up.
+The `TryDbProjects` project shows up.
 You can just right-click the database project name and click **Publish**.
 You'll have a series of prompts.
 Answer with these items:
         - Publish to an existing SQL server
         - Don't use profile
         - mssql-container
         - Type the password
-        - Select 'TrySQLInContainer' database
+        - Select 'TryDbProjects' database
         - Publish
     - After a minute or so, the database schema will be deployed.
 You can follow the deployment via the notification or through _Database Projects_ output.

 > Note: you might have to update _dotnet SDK location_ to `/usr/bin/` in the settings to execute the publish step.
+This setting is called _Dotnet SQL Location_ under _Extensions_ > _Database Projects_.

 3. **Explore your database with SQL Server extension**